kevensen/py-hello-mcp/README.md

 # py-hello-mcp

 This is a basic agent to be used with the Google ADK.
 It is an example of how to use an agent with a streaming HTTP tool server.
+This is meant to be used with https://github.com/kevensen/go-hello-mcp.

 ## How to Run